Jonathan Ivey

 PhD Student at Johns Hopkins University

-I am first year PhD Student in Computer Science at Johns Hopkins University co-advised by Anjalie Field and Ziang Xiao.
+I am a PhD Student in Computer Science at Johns Hopkins University co-advised by Anjalie Field and Ziang Xiao.
 Previously, I completed my undergraduate degrees in data science and mathematics at the University of Arkansas where I was advised by Dr. Susan Gauch and collaborated with Dr. David Jurgens at the University of Michigan.

 My research interests are currently focused on capturing nuance in text.
 I am particularly interested in NLP methods for collecting and analyzing qualitative data at scale.
 Previously, I have done research on retaining disagreement in human annotations, evaluating the ability of LLMs to simulate human dialogues, and helping stress detection models generalize to minorities.